Playing upon the Stage

 Indeed, the design came from an intensely collaborative experience.
 "We admitted that they knew more than we did about theater," says architect Thomas Hacker, "and we wanted to join them and work together to design the building."
 As a result, Hacker is listed as the architect and was responsible for all the back-of-house and public spaces, but Hay is given credit for designing the theater space itself.

 Hacker has designed a string of award-winning libraries in Portland but never a theater.
-However, when he was an architecture student, he worked in the theater department on set design.
+However, when he was an architecture student, he worked in a college theater department on set design.
 This experience gave him a personal connection to OSF's mission and helped his small firm beat out larger Seattle and San Francisco firms for the job.

 Hacker's first challenge was to figure out not only how such a flexible, ever-changing theater space could be configured, but how to do it in a confined space.
 The easiest solution would have been to create large storage areas adjacent to the theater for storing sets and seating modules.